RasaHQ/rasa-demo/data/nlu/chitchat.md

 - so how were you made?
 - what are you made of
 - Are you built using rasa?
+- Are u developed in rasa
+- are you build with rasa ?

 ## intent:chitchat/ask_howdoing
 - Ahoy matey how are you?